WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

    gcc -where
    ```
    If you find another (stray) GCC installation, edit your PATH so that `C:/msys64/mingw32/bin/gcc.exe` comes **first**.
-7. If `gcc -v` shows a 64-bit toolchain, double-check you're using the 32-bit variant (`mingw-w64-i686-toolchain`).
+7. If `gcc -v` shows a 64-bit toolchain, double-check that you are using the 32-bit variant (`mingw-w64-i686-toolchain`).
 8. Done.

 ---